rsdc2/ISicID/readme.md

 ### Building

 The ID resolver is written in [PureScript](https://www.purescript.org/), a functional programming language similar to [Haskell](https://www.haskell.org/).

+To build, you will need a recent version of [Node.js](https://nodejs.org/en/).
+It has been tested on Node 20.9.0 LTS.

 To build and run locally:

 ```